gvwilson/thirdbit/src/fiction/makers-return/index.md

 "For now."
 Doctor Szego' voice came through a speaker.
 "And I'm sorry,
-but I want to keep André in isolation a little longer, just to be safe.
+but I still want to keep André in isolation, just to be safe.
 His white cell count is improving, though."